elixirschool/elixirschool/CONTRIBUTING.md

 ## Adding a new Language

-1. Create a folder using the ISO language code (e.g. ja, zh-hans, es, et al) with lesson subfolders.
+1. Create a folder using the ISO language code (e.g. JA, Zh-Hans, es, et al) with lesson subfolders.
 Not sure which language code to use?
 Check [here](https://www.loc.gov/standards/iso639-2/php/English_list.php) for the official list.